 Many diseases can involve a genetic component — a missing gene, multiple copies of a gene, or a gene that is structurally defective.
 Gene therapy is the process of replacing or modifying genes to correct a deficiency, sometimes by altering the DNA sequence of the target gene or by modifying expression of a gene by turning it off or on.
 Gene therapy can have an especially profound effect in congenital diseases where the disease is associated with malfunction of a single gene.
 Researchers are working to identify such genes and develop therapies to replace or modify genes.

-Autologous, modified cell therapy is personalized to treat an individual’s condition, like CAR-T cell therapy, where scientists take the person’s own cells and genetically modify them outside the body, expand the number of modified cells and then re-infuse these modified cells to produce a therapeutic benefit.
-Such therapies alter the patient's cells so their immune system can now target and destroy previously stealth cancer cells.
+Autologous, modified cell therapy is personalized to treat an individual’s condition where scientists take the person’s own cells and genetically change them outside the body, expand the number of modified cells, and then reinfuse these modified cells to produce a therapeutic benefit.
+Such therapies alter the patient's cells so their immune system can now target and destroy previously stealth diseased cells.

-Read how Mass General Brigham and its diverse teams are leading novel approaches in innovation and improved patient care.
+Mass General Brigham and its diverse teams are leading novel approaches in innovation and improved patient care.